ottocoon/datafund-03-analproj/README.md

 ### 8. Main Function

 Implement a `main()` function to test the folder creation functions and demonstrate the use of imported modules.

-For example:
+Python main() function code example:

 ```python
 def main():